E L I Z A B E T H L A U D E R F I N E A R T

 - Elizabeth Lauder

-This is a prelude to that coffee table book I always wanted to do and is soon to be published in November 2020 by Abernathy & Smyth Publishing House.
+This is a prelude to my coffee table book I always wanted to do and is now published by Abernathy & Smyth Publishing House.
+Click the link on the menu!

 "Pink Ladies" - MacKenzie Heights, Vancouver, B.C.